Shuhei-YOSHIDA/livox_laser_simulation/README.md

 > Note that the version of gazebo in main branch is gazebo 9.18.
 If you use gazebo 7, checkout to "gazebo7" branch.

-Before you write your urdf file by using this plugin, catkin_make/catkin build is needed.
+Before you write your urdf file by using this plugin, colcon build is needed.

 A simple demo is shown in livox_simulation.launch

 Run
 ```
-    roslaunch livox_laser_simulation livox_simulation.launch
+    ros2 launch livox_laser_simulation livox_simulation.launch
 ```
 to see.